Brandon Crawford Player Props: Giants vs. Reds

 Brandon Crawford At The Plate

-- He has gone deep in five games this season (7.9%), homering in 2.3% of his trips to the plate.
+- Looking at the 63 games he has played this season, he's hit a long ball in five of them (7.9%), and in 2.3% of his trips to the plate.

 - He has scored in 19 games this season (30.2%), including multiple runs in three games.